antrea-io/antrea/docs/multicluster/user-guide.md

 the moment, Antrea Multi-cluster supports only IPv4 multi-cluster Services.

-By default, a multi-cluster Service will use the exported Services' ClusterIPs (the original Service ClusterIPs in the export clusters) as the endpoints.
+By default, a multi-cluster Service will use the exported Services' ClusterIPs (the original Service ClusterIPs in the export clusters) as Endpoints.
 Since Antrea v1.9.0, Antrea Multi-cluster also supports using the backend Pod IPs as the multi-cluster Service endpoints.
 You can change the value of configuration option `endpointIPType` in ConfigMap `antrea-mc-controller-config` from `ClusterIP`